JoseMendozaG/josemendozag.github.io/_portfolio/portfolio-7.md

 collection: portfolio
 ---

-With aim for the Mexican Robotics Tournament, I designed a robot that can search for cans in a simulated beach, store them in its body to later drop them in the trash.
+With aim for the Mexican Robotics Tournament, I designed a robot that can search for cans in a simulated beach, store them in its body to later drop them in the trash using a computer for the image processing and microcontroller for the systems movement.